brillout/vue-renderToString-bug/readme.md

 git clone git@github.com:brillout/vue-renderToString-bug && cd vue-renderToString-bug/ && pnpm install && pnpm run build && pnpm run preview
 ```

-Now go to [localhost:3000/about](http://localhost:3000/about) and observe the logs.
+Go to [localhost:3000/about](http://localhost:3000/about) and observe the logs.

 What happens: